 RADIESSE® Volumizing Filler works immediately so the results are instant.
 Once injected, RADIESSE Volumizing Filler adds the volume and lift needed to diminish the signs of aging.
 What makes RADIESSE truly unique is the ability of the product to act as a scaffold under the skin, providing structure and stimulating your own natural collagen to grow.
 Typical results last for twice as long, or longer, than other injectable fillers.

 Basic cost – $1,100/vial

 Botox injections are the most common cosmetic procedures performed in the US and continue to grow in popularity.
-Dr. Richard Anderson is the number one injector of Botulinum Toxin in the intermountain west.
-Dr. Anderson has been an innovator in the use of Botox and has taught many of the other area physicians injection technique via the Botox National Education Faculty program.
-All Botox and Filler injections are given by Dr. Anderson, Dr. Thomas Oberg and Dr. Michael Whorley.
+All Botox and Filler injections are given by Dr. Thomas Oberg.

 Botox is a purified protein that relaxes muscles by blocking nerve impulses.
 Tiny doses are injected under the skin to eliminate wrinkles and expression lines.
 Areas treated with Botox include the forehead, frown lines, crow’s feet, lips, chin, and neck bands.
 Many patients get Botox injections over the lunch hour and return to work with no sign of having been treated.
 The combination of topical anesthetic and a tiny needle makes Botox injections a painless experience that requires no recovery.
 It takes Botox 3 days to relax the wrinkles and the effect last 3-6 months.